nan0s7/nfancurve/README.md

 - very lightweight
 - easy-to-use update script that uses `git`
 - supports multiple GPU control
-- now uses a config file that doesn't get overwritten after updates
+- makes use of a config file with explanations for each setting

 ## Prerequisites
 - **_bash_** version 4 and above, or a bash-like shell with the same syntax (others untested)